csvalpha/sofia/README.md

 ```

 Tip:
 users with the `treasurer` role can see all pages on SOFIA.
 Since this one is linked to `group_uid: 3` in the development and staging versions of SOFIA, which corresponds to the group *Bestuur* on amber-ui, you can add yourself to that group on amber-ui to see all pages on SOFIA.
+In production the roles are linked to different groups and you would have to ask the actual treasurer for permission as the production version contains sensitive data.

 ## Usage
 If you're using Docker, you can run the project by using `docker compose -f docker-compose.development.yml up`, otherwise run `bundle exec rails server -p 5000` (port specified so it doesn't use the same as AMBER API).